fastify/fastify/docs/Routes.md

 See the `prefixTrailingSlash` route option above to change this behavior.

 ### Custom Log Level
-<a name="custom-log-level"></a>
+<a id="custom-log-level"></a>

-It could happen that you need different log levels in your routes; Fastify achieves this in a very straightforward way.<br/>
+It could happen that you need different log levels in your routes; Fastify achieves this in a very straightforward way.

 You just need to pass the option `logLevel` to the plugin option or the route option with the [value](https://github.com/pinojs/pino/blob/master/docs/api.md#level-string) that you need.

 Be aware that if you set the `logLevel` at plugin level, also the [`setNotFoundHandler`](./Reference/Server.md#setnotfoundhandler) and [`setErrorHandler`](./Reference/Server.md#seterrorhandler) will be affected.